 Acting on a raucous atmosphere inside the stadium, Moyes’ side powered ahead after just five minutes.
 Sylvain Distin should have been the man to grab the opener, though he struck wide from just six yards out moments before Mirallas - teed up by Steven Pienaar - passed beyond Jussi Jaaskelainen in clinical fashion.

-Kevin Nolan endeavoured to drag West Ham back into the game before the interval but was denied first by Tim Howard's plunging save on the half-hour mark, then by his own inaccuracy when he fired wide on the turn after Phil Jagielka's hashed clearance.
+Kevin Nolan endeavored to drag West Ham back into the game before the interval but was denied first by Tim Howard's plunging save on the half hour mark, then by his own inaccuracy when he fired wide on the turn after Phil Jagielka's hashed clearance.

-Mirallas angled narrowly over with his left-foot after skinning Collins but then had the centre-half to thank for doubling his tally shortly after, as his effort cannoned off the defender to leave both Jaaskelainen wrong footed and Everton two goals up.
+Mirallas angled narrowly over with his left-foot after skinning James Collins but then had the center half to thank for doubling his tally shortly after, as his effort cannoned off Collins to leave both Jaaskelainen wrong-footed and Everton two goals up.

-From there on Everton saw out the rest of the game in total comfort, in the process securing a sixth-placed Premier League finish that sees them once again better the efforts of rivals Liverpool's domestic campaign, while West Ham enter their last game of the season battling for a top-half finish on their return to the top flight.
+From there on Everton saw out the rest of the game in total comfort, in the process securing a sixth-placed Premier League finish that sees the club once again better the efforts of rival Liverpool's domestic campaign, while West Ham enters its last game of the season battling for a top-half finish on its return to the top flight.

 - Own Goal

 - Yellow Card